César Obando

-César Augusto Obando Villeda, nicknamed El Nene, (born 26 October 1969) is a retired Honduran professional football player who is considered one of the best players ever in Honduras but a serious injury cut his career early.
+César Augusto Obando Villeda, nicknamed El Nene, (born 26 October 1969) is a retired Honduran professional football player who played as a midfielder.
+He is considered one of the best players ever in Honduras but a serious injury cut his career short.

 Club career

 The diminutive Obando played in the Liga Nacional de Fútbol de Honduras for F.C.
 Motagua, C.D.
 Victoria and Real C.D.
 España.
 He also played abroad with Mexican outfit Correcaminos UAT, with fellow Honduran Eugenio Dolmo Flores at Peruvian side Universitario and in Costa Rica with Cartaginés.
 At Cartaginés, he played alongside compatriots Arnold Cruz and Christian Santamaría but was released in February 2003.

 He played in the 1994 Copa Libertadores with Universitario, where the club were eliminated by Independiente Medellín in the knock-out stages.
 In 1992, he was named World's Top Goal Scorer of the Year by the IFFHS.

 His last game as a professional player in the Honduran league was on 21 May 2002 with his team F.C.
 Motagua defeating C.D.
 Olimpia 2 - 1.
 He is known for his powerful right footed shot.
 He scored 23 league goals for Motagua.